 I am now Assistant Professor of Religion and Åke and Kristina Bonnier Family Chair in Jewish Studies in the Department of Religion at Gustavus Adolphus College, in Saint Peter, Minnesota.

-I am currently at work on a book project, entitled Migration and Modernity: Adolf Jellinek in Leipzig and Vienna.
+I am currently at work on a book project, entitled City and Sanctuary: Adolf Jellinek and the Origins of the Modern Rabbi.
 It examines the history and development of the modern rabbi, the impact of Wissenschaft des Judentums on scholarship and religion, and the importance of urbanization in Jewish communal transformation in nineteenth-century Central Europe.

 I am also an Advisory Board member of the Center for Sermon Studies, based at Marshall University in Huntington, West Virginia, as well as an Editorial Board member of its referred journal, Sermon Studies.